ztyyLV/barcode-reader-docs-mobile/programming/android/samples/helloworld.md

 # Android Helloworld Sample

-The Android Helloworld sample illustrates how to create the simplest video barcode scanner with Dynamsoft Barcode Reader (DBR) Android SDK.
+The Android Helloworld sample illustrates how to create the simplest video streaming barcode reading app with Dynamsoft Barcode Reader (DBR) Android SDK.
+This Helloworld sample is also available for the popular mobile frameworks.

 View the samples